Parks and Recreation

 There's an app for that.
 If you see a stranded/injured dolphin or whale, you can download an app, "Dolphin & Whale 911" for iPhone and Android phones.
 People in the southeastern U.S. can immediately report live or dead stranded, injured or entangled marine mammals with connection to the nearest stranding response hotline, detected through your phone's internal GPS system.
 FAU Harbor Branch's Marine Mammal Research and Conservation program is one of the agencies on-call to respond to these types of strandings.

-Historic Jungle Trail begins - or ends, depending on your point of view - it's nearly 7-mile length on Old Winter Beach Road and continues for just under one mile within Town limits.
+Historic Jungle Trail begins - or ends, depending on your point of view - it's nearly 7-mile long path on Old Winter Beach Road and continues for just under one mile within Town limits.
 This sandy path follows the Indian River's eastern shoreline.
 The County wisely set a Jungle Trail Management Plan by Resolution in 1989 that has many practical, interesting and historical facts contained within its 35 pages.
 As you head north, look for the Jones Pier property, where boats used to stop for fresh citrus, and the Captain Forster Hammock Preserve.
 This beautiful 110-acre parcel just north of the Town limits is owned by Indian River County and stretches from the Indian River and to the Atlantic Ocean.
 After you cross County Road 510, Jungle Trail continues meandering around the Town of Orchid and ending at the Pelican Island National Wildlife Refuge.

 Number one ranked three years running (2012-2013-2014) Sebastian Inlet State Park is at the Indian River/Brevard County line.
 It offers waterfront riverside camping and excellent fishing from the ocean, inlet and river.
 Please see their website for the many amenities available.